SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 Swedbank Pay will handle 3-D Secure authentication when this is required.
 When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
-There are two alternative outcome of a credit card payment:
+There are two alternative outcomes of a credit card payment:

 1. 3-D Secure enabled - by default, 3-D Secure should be enabled, and Swedbank